MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/description-tcp-features.md

 TCP: Timestamp = 2525186 (0x268802)
 TCP: Reply Timestamp = 1823192 (0x1BD1D8)

-### Protection against Wrapped Sequence Numbers (PAWS)
+## Protection against Wrapped Sequence Numbers (PAWS)

 The TCP sequence number field is limited to 32 bits, which limits the number of sequence numbers available.
 With high capacity networks and a large data transfer, it's possible to wrap sequence numbers before a packet traverses the network.
 If sending data on a one Giga-byte per second (Gbps) network, the sequence numbers could wrap in as little as 34 seconds.
 If a packet is delayed, a different packet could potentially exist with the same sequence number.
-To avoid confusion in the event of duplicate sequence numbers, the TCP timestamp is used as an extension to the sequence number.
+To avoid confusion of duplicate sequence numbers, the TCP timestamp is used as an extension to the sequence number.
 Packets have current and progressing time stamps.
 An old packet has an older time stamp and is discarded.

-### Selective Acknowledgments (SACKs)
+## Selective Acknowledgments (SACKs)

 Windows introduces support for a performance feature known as Selective Acknowledgment, or SACK.
 SACK is especially important for connections that use large TCP window sizes.
 Prior to SACK, a receiver could only acknowledge the latest sequence number of a contiguous data stream that had been received, or the "left edge" of the receive window.
 With SACK enabled, the receiver continues to use the ACK number to acknowledge the left edge of the receive window, but it can also acknowledge other blocks of received data individually.
 SACK uses TCP header options, as shown below.